rdslade/CAN-232/howto.md

 # CAN-232 Python Programmer Details

+## Importing libraries
+At the top of the program, we import many libraries that we will be using throughout the script.
+I will highlight the most important ones.

+* [`subprocess`](https://docs.python.org/3/library/subprocess.html) is a library that allows one to create new processes, manage process flow, and obtain return codes from processing external to the script it is running from
+* tkinter has a lot of information below
+* [`serial`](https://pythonhosted.org/pyserial/) comes from pySerial which provides a layer of abstraction to open and handle serial ports on your machine
+* [`threading`](https://docs.python.org/2/library/threading.html) provides an interface to perform actions using multithreading techniques
+* [`re`](https://docs.python.org/3/library/re.html) is a regular expressions library.
+While it is only used once in this script, I wanted to be clear on what the library was an mention that it is a very useful one to use

 ## Main function format

 As with any other programming languages, the `main` function should try to be kept short.
 Putting our code in chunks of modules, we can reduce the amount of code in `main` and reuse much of the code.
 Here is the main function in it's entirety: